-Climate change impacts the supply chain and affects agriculture and agri-food measures to reduce its environmental footprint and risks that arise from its operations.
+Climate change impacts the supply chain and affects agriculture and agri-food operations.
+The Group implements measures to reduce its environmental footprint and risks that arise from its operations.
 Its environment policy ensures compliance with government regulatory requirements and best practices.
 The Group monitors legislative and regulatory developments, while demonstrating social responsibility through its actions to protect the environment and its commitment to sustainable development.